Rifle Scope Adjustment

 with your scope.
 The slightest variance can make a huge difference.

-Very few parallax adjustable scopes will be set correctly if you just dial the yardage settings printed on
+Very few parallax adjustable scopes will be set accurately by just dialing the correct yardage that's printed on

-It's a very good idea to re-label the parallax yardage markings on your scope, so that they are positioned correctly.
+It's a very good idea to re-label the parallax yardage markings on some scopes, so they can be positioned according to the

-Some shooters write yardage markings on a piece of white tape and position it on their scope, so that they will be properly located.
+"actual" yardage markings.
+Some shooters write yardage markings on a piece of white tape and position it on their scope, so they will be properly

-in mind that even if you re-label your scope markings, you may still need to make very slight parallax adjustments to compensate for light, temperature,
+in mind that even if you re-label your scope markings, you may occasionally need to make very slight parallax adjustments to compensate for different light